Turkey Meatballs

 • Jump to the printable recipe for precise measurements

-Pour the marinara sauce over the meatballs and bring to a boil.
-Reduce the heat to low and simmer until the meatballs are cooked through, about 15 minutes.
-The meatballs can be made 3 days ahead of time or frozen for longer storage.
+Step 5: Simmer in sauce.
+Pour the marinara sauce over the browned meatballs, bring to a boil, then reduce to a simmer and cook until fully cooked through, about 15 minutes.
+The meatballs can be made up to 3 days ahead or frozen for longer storage.

 Video Tutorial